webdevops/TYPO3-metaseo/Documentation/Constants/Index.rst

 Default change frequency            Default change frequency for sitemap cache
                                     (will be cached!)

-Page priority                       Default page priority if the page have no own                1
+Page priority                       Default page priority if the page has no own                 1
                                     priority set

                                     Page priority will be calculated by: